gianluvillani/toartaruga/README.md

 ## Current state:
 Everything working in simulation (Pure Pursuit).
 Tested in SML on the real platform.
-Working decently.
+Obstacle detection implemented.

 ### Basic Instructions: